leroythelegend/rough_idea_project_cars/README.md

 ##### Summary

-In conjuction with the Transport_UDP class you can decode packetes using the Decoders and deriving from the Decoder_Composite
+In conjunction with the Transport_UDP class you can decode packets using the Decoders and deriving from the Decoder_Composite

 ### Request_Package